-Dr Naghmeh Moradpoor (PhD, MSc, BSc, CEH v.8, FHEA, MBCS) is a Lecturer in Cybersecurity and Networks, the program leader for MSc Advanced Security and Cybercrime, a core member of the Centre for Distributed Computing, Networking and Cybersecurity, and an active member of The Cyber Academy in the School of Computing (SoC) at the Edinburgh Napier University.
-She is a Certified Ethical Hackers (CEH) and an active researcher since 2009.
+Dr Naghmeh Moradpoor (PhD, MSc, BSc, CEH, FHEA, IEEE, MBCS) is a Lecturer in Cybersecurity and Networks, the program leader for MSc Advanced Security and Cybercrime and MSc Advanced Security & Digital Forensics (ASDF) Myanmar, a core member of the Centre for Distributed Computing, Networking and Cybersecurity, and an active member of The Cyber Academy in the School of Computing (SoC) at Edinburgh Napier University.
+She is a Fellow of the Higher Education Academy (FHEA), a BCS Professional member (MBCS), an IEEE member, a Certified Ethical Hacker (CEH), and an active researcher since 2009.

 Naghmeh has a research background in machine learning for cybersecurity as well as next generation broadband access networks.
 This includes Industrial Control System (ICS) & Critical Infrastructure Protection (CIP) security analysis & countermeasures, detection and classification of various cybersecurity attacks for computer networks, data analytics & decision support for cybersecurity, Intrusion Detection and Prevention Systems (IDS/IPS) for Internet of Things (IoT), cyberbullying detection and prevention, and and inter-vehicular trust in autonomous vehicles using Distributed Ledger Technology (DLT).
 She holds a PhD degree (2013) in Computer Systems and Networks from Ulster University and MSc in Computer Systems and Networks (2009) from Greenwich University, UK.